Revi-Studios/Flutter-Todo-app/README.md

 # Todo App written in *Flutter*
 This project was built as a learn-by-doing project for learning flutter.
 It is a simple android todo app.
 Learning flutter also meant learning the [Dart Programming Language](https://dart.dev/).

+>[!Tip]
+> If you want to see the app interface before installing it.
+Check out comprehensinve list of screenshots from [v1.0](https://github.com/Revi-Studios/Flutter-Todo-app/releases/tag/1.0) [here](/docs/v1.0%20-%20screenshots)

 ## Content:
  1. [**How do I get the app?**](#how-do-i-get-the-app)
  2. [**How do I build the application myself?**](#how-do-i-build-the-application-myself)